fitchos/mqa-prometheus/README.md

 mqa_metrics.py is the name of the module to run an exporter.
 Only basic authentication is currently supported.

+**Note: if you use Python 2 and log to a file, you need to use an external mechanism to rotate the logs**

 ```
 Usage: mqa_metrics.py [-h] -a APPLIANCE -i IP [-hp HTTPPORT] [-l LOG] [-ln LOGNUMBERS] [-ls LOGSIZE] -p PORT